Consorzio Vino Chianti

 The Chianti Wine Consortium is a self-governing association of winegrowers operating in Tuscany, Italy.
 It was founded in Florence in 1927 with the aim of ensure the quality and authenticity of Chianti wines, which have a long-standing tradition and recognition both in Italy and abroad.
 The Consorzio protects and promotes the interests of Chianti wine producers from the provinces of Florence, Siena, Arezzo, Pisa, Prato, and Pistoia.

 History

 In the early 20th century, the Chianti region faced a challenge meeting the increasing demand for its renowned red wine.
 To address this, winemakers from neighboring areas began producing a similar wine using the same methods and grape blends but outside the Chianti origin zone.
-Initially called "in the style of Chianti," this wine was eventually sold as Chianti.
+Initially called "in the style of Chianti," this wine was eventually sold under the label Chianti.
 However, this raised concerns about protecting the original Chianti wine from counterfeiting, adulteration, and imitation.

-To preserve the unique identity of Chianti, producers from the region established different associations to safeguard the quality and branding of Chianti wine by defending its heritage, traditional practices, and unauthorized use of the name.
+To preserve the unique identity of Chianti, producers from the region established different associations to safeguard the quality and branding of Chianti wine by defending its heritage, traditional practices, and combating unauthorized use of the name.
 One was the Consorzio Vino Chianti, in 1927.